xjtluk/CE-casa0016/README.md

 ## How to Use
 1. Connect the components following the provided circuit diagram.
-2. Upload the Arduino sketch (`EggCookingMonitor.ino`) to the Arduino Uno.
+2. Upload the Arduino sketch (`EggCookingMonitor.ino`) to the Arduino Uno and install the 'OneWire' and 'DallasTemperature' libraries.
 3. Place the DS18B20 sensor in the water and power the Arduino.
 4. Observe the LEDs and buzzer for real-time feedback on the cooking status.